Knowledge base

 - Check Backup all files to back up the entire file system of a node; some files are automatically excluded:

-/dev,/proc,/sys,/run - unmounted file systems as part of the root partition, including virtual file systems
+/dev,/proc,/sys,/rundirectories - file systems that are not mounted as part of the root partition, including virtual file systems

-Next, you need to define the frequency of backups.
+Next, you need to define the frequency of the backups.

-Two options are available to perform the backup:
+Two options are available for performing the backup:

-You can define the retention period of your backups in years, months, days, and hours.
+You can define the retention period for your backups in years, months, days, and hours.
 To keep your backups indefinitely, simply set the parameters to 0.

-If, for example, you perform backups every hour and set a retention policy of 1 year, 2 months, 4 days, 2 hours, this means that each backup will be available for a period of 1 year, 2 months, 4 days, 2 hours (=10322 backups).
-Note that backups are deleted every Sunday at 22h30 (UTC).
+For example, if you perform backups every hour and set a retention policy of 1 year, 2 months, 4 days, 2 hours, this means that each backup will be available for a period of 1 year, 2 months, 4 days, 2 hours (=10322 backups).
+Note that backups are deleted every Sunday at 10:30 PM (UTC).

-Attention: do not set all parameters to 0, as permanent backups can cause backup failures.
+Warning: do not set all parameters to 0, as permanent backups can lead to backup failures.

 Recommended limits: